Kikkerslijm410/DEDS-Scraper/README.md

 ## How to use
 Run the SchraperBot in each folder to scrap the reviews for the selected item (in this case backpacks)

+Note: the decathlon scraper is not working yet, it is still in development
+Note: the bol scraper is dogshit and slow, but it works.
+So take a snack and wait a day or two